nilx/megawave/README.txt

 # 5. INSTALLATION
 #################

-There is no installation mechanism for the moment.

-If you have root access, you can move the `build` folder content to `/usr/local/`, ie

-    build/bin     -> /usr/local/bin
-    build/lib     -> /usr/local/lib
-    build/include -> /usr/local/include
+After a successful compilation, you can install the programs, scripts and documents on your system.

+The installation proceeds by copying the files to be installed into subdirectories of a "destination directory" called DESTDIR, following the file hierarchy standard:

+* `$DESTDIR/include/`                 : development headers
+* `$DESTDIR/lib/`                     : libraries (both static and dynamic)
+* `$DESTDIR/lib/megawave3/modules/`   : executable modules
+* `$DESTDIR/share/doc/megawave3/`     : general documentation
+* `$DESTDIR/share/man/`               : manual pages
+* `$DESTDIR/share/megawave3/data/`    : example and utility data files
+* `$DESTDIR/share/megawave3/scripts/` : convenience scripts

+A wrapper script ans symlinks are also added to `$DESTDIR/bin/`.

+The default value of `DESTDIR` is `/usr/local`, the usual destination for non-packaged software.
+Installing there requires root access.

+    make install

-If you don't have root access, you can use any other folder instead of `/usr/local`, but you will need to set up some environment variables;
+If you don't have root access, or if you don't want a system-wide installation, you can override `DESTDIR` from the command-line.
-for exempla, if you use `/home/user/megawave3`, then you need these settings, to be included in your profile (ie `.bashrc` for bash):

-    PATH=/home/user/megawave3/bin:$PATH
-    LD_LIBRARY_PATH=/home/user/megawave3/lib:$LD_LIBRARY_PATH
+    make DESTDIR=/path/to/your/destination install

+An usual choice is a subfolder of your home directory, or a subfolder of the `/opt` directory if you have root access:

+    make DESTDIR=~/megawave3 install

+or

+    make DESTDIR=/opt/megawave3 install

+Using an ad-hoc `DESTDIR` provides the extra advantage of making the uninstallation easy by just deleting `DESTDIR`; if you install to a system location (like `/usr` or `/usr/local`), knowing exactly which files you can remove is can be tedious.

+In this case, you will need to update your `PATH` variable if you want to access the megawave programs directly; a post-install message will detail the required settings.

 In addition, you will need to add these options for any compilation using the megawave headers or libraries:

-    -I/home/user/megawave3/include -L/home/user/megawave3/lib
+    -I~/megawave3/include -L~/megawave3/lib

+or

+    -I/opt/megawave3/include -L/opt/megawave3/lib

 # 6. USAGE
 ##########

-After the instalation steps mentioned above, you can use megawave 3.02 on your system.
+After the instalation step mentioned above, you should be able to use megawave 3.02 on your system.

 Running already compiled modules only requires to call them from the command-line.

+The convenience scripts found in megawave 3.01 or the concepts of global/local modules are not available yet in this version.

-Compiling a new module requires the following steps:
+For the moment, compiling a new module requires the following steps:

 1. compile the module into an object